EmptyWork/emptywork.github.io/src/articles/blog/2022-04-13-accessibility-the-future-of-web-development.md

 ---
-title: "Accessibility: The future of Web Development"
+title: 'Accessibility: The future of Web Development'
 description: While in recent years, many improvement to the website in general start to be better day by day, and now with the new Web 3.0, there's one front that seems to be forgotten by people.